prasmussen/orri/README.md

 ## Data storage
 No database is used at this point.
-Each users site is stored in its own directory on the servers filesystem.
+Each site is stored in its own directory on the servers filesystem.
 The directory contains any uploaded files and a `site.json` with the details of the site and its routes.